paymentassist/gitbook-api-docs/test-environment.md

 - `prod_XXXXXXXXXXXXXXXXXXX` = production/live
 - `demo_XXXXXXXXXXXXXXXXXXX` = demo/test

 To complete a full customer test you can use the Visa test card number \(4111 1111 1111 1111\) along with any valid expiry date and CVV.
+Ensure the cardholder name matches the name on the application to avoid simulated rejections.